gcallah/Rationalism/scapegoat/trumpscapegoat.md

 in a single day last year: how useful to be able to deflect attention from that fact by scapegoating Trump.

-A further indictation that Trump has served as a scapegoat is the absurd reactions to Biden's victory.
+A further indication that Trump has served as a scapegoat is the absurd reactions to Biden's victory.
 Whatever one thinks of the relative merits of the Trump and Biden candidacies, it ought to be obvious that Biden is no populist hero.
 Yet Andrew Sullivan reported that he was in tears (of happiness) after the inaguaration, while a woman posted on Twitter that she felt she had had an orgasm as a result of it.

+But perhaps "toppling" Trump isn't quite enough?
 The desire for a cathartic healing through the sacrifice of all "Trumpist" scapegoats is [made](https://www.latimes.com/opinion/story/2020-11-27/defeating-trumpism-autocrat-political-movement) [obvious](https://news.yahoo.com/bolton-urges-republicans-purge-taint-221611002.html)